syncrosim/pysyncrosim/docs/quickstart.rst

 Working with Multiple Scenarios
 -------------------------------
-You may want to test multiple alternative Scenarios that have slightly different inputs.
-To save time, you can copy a Scenario that you’ve already made, give it a different name, and modify the inputs.
-To copy a completed Scenario, use the Scenario :meth:`~pysyncrosim.scenario.Scenario.copy()` method.
+You may want to test multiple alternative scenarios that have slightly different inputs.
+To save time, you can copy a scenario that you’ve already made, give it a different name, and modify the inputs.
+To copy a completed scenario, use the scenario :meth:`~pysyncrosim.scenario.Scenario.copy()` method.

 .. code-block:: pycon

-    # Check which Scenarios you currently have in your Library
+    # Check which scenarios you currently have in your Library
     >>> my_library.scenarios().Name
     0                                 My First Scenario
     1     My First Scenario ([1] @ 28-Aug-2024 4:17 PM)

-    # Create a new Scenario as a copy of an existing Scenario
+    # Create a new scenario as a copy of an existing scenario
     >>> my_new_scenario = my_scenario.copy("My Second Scenario")

-    # Make sure this new Scenario has been added to the Library
+    # Make sure this new scenario has been added to the Library
     >>> my_library.scenarios().Name
     0                                 My First Scenario
     1     My First Scenario ([1] @ 28-Aug-2024 4:17 PM)
     2                                My Second Scenario
     Name: Name, dtype: object

-To edit the new Scenario, let's first load the contents of the input Datasheet and assign it to a new ``pandas`` DataFrame using the Scenario :meth:`~pysyncrosim.scenario.Scenario.datasheets()` method.
-We will set the ``empty`` argument to ``True`` so that instead of getting the values from the existing Scenario, we can start with an empty DataFrame again.
+To edit the new scenario, let's first load the contents of the input datasheet and assign it to a new ``pandas`` DataFrame using the scenario :meth:`~pysyncrosim.scenario.Scenario.datasheets()` method.
+We will set the ``empty`` argument to ``True`` so that instead of getting the values from the existing scenario, we can start with an empty DataFrame again.

 .. code-block:: pycon

-    # Load empty input Datasheets as a Pandas DataFrame
+    # Load empty input datasheets as a Pandas DataFrame
     >>> new_input_df = my_new_scenario.datasheets(
     >>>     name = "helloworldTimePy_InputDatasheet", empty = True)